 Accuracy is important.

-Before you can prepare a balance sheet, you need to make sure that your accounting books are accurate and contain all of the necessary records, such as bank statements, expenses, and invoices.
-If any records are missing or inaccurate, your balance sheet will not reflect your company’s actual worth.
+Before you can prepare a balance sheet, you need to make sure that your accounting books are accurate and contain all of the necessary records, such as bank statements, expenses and invoices.
+If any records are missing or inaccurate, your balance sheet will not reflect your business’s actual worth.
 An inaccurate balance sheet can cause you to make poor business decisions, hinder your ability to borrow, and even present you with legal problems.
 Therefore, it is a good idea to hire a business accountant or a bookkeeper if you do not already have one on your staff.

 How to prepare a balance sheet.

 Preparing a balance sheet is fairly simple and straightforward as long as your financial records are accurate and up-to-date.
 There are several steps to follow to make your own balance sheet, and we walk you through them here:

 - To get started, you will need to choose the reporting date and period.
 In most cases, the reporting date is the final day of the reporting period.
 For example, if you want a balance sheet for the first quarter of the year, the reporting period will be from January 1 through March 31, and the reporting date will be March 31.